 Awkward family moments- they happen to everyone.
 Especially over the holidays.
-Here are some uncomfortable scenarios and how to handle them gracefully.
+Here are some uncomfortable scenarios and a guide to handle them gracefully.

 It’s the start of the holiday season: a time when we enjoy great food, fun, and family togetherness!
-But it can also be time when we have a few awkward family moments we’d rather not have to relive.
+But it can also be a time when we have a few awkward family moments we’d rather not have to relive.
 Here are four practice scenarios with tips how to react in awkward family moments.
 So you can gear up to make some more positive holiday memories.
 We might not look like an annoyingly perfect stock photo, but we can create happy and authentic experiences with our family.

 Sweet Cousin Juniper makes a passing remark on how much weight you’ve gained since last time and how you really shouldn’t help yourself to dessert.
 What should you do?

 Most families have at least one Cousin Juniper in the mix, who might have great intentions but just has no filter.
 She might make comments about our weight and eating habits, parenting style, housekeeping habits, or pretty much anything that could press our buttons and make us feel "less than."
 So when confronted with a person who really knows how to hit your every nerve:

 Delightful Cousin Buster meets your new boyfriend for the first time and reminds him of the time you loudly passed gas on stage while giving a speech in front of the whole school.
 What should you do?

 We all have embarrassing moments from childhood.
 Things we would like to forget and never introduce to new friends and family.
 But we also all have Cousin Busters who are still amused by our past humiliations.
 We cannot magically extract these memories from them, but when you are confronted with these "embarrassing moment revelers," you can:

 When you're trying to make a call, but dear Uncle Martin rips the cell phone out of your hand and flings it out the window because he thinks alien spies are listening to your call.
 What should you do?